n5q/quacker/README.md

   ymoussa, Yousef Moussa
   nqadri, nasif qadri

-Quacker is a CLI based dummy social media platform that enables users to share posts, follow others, and interact with content, featuring a robust user interface and backend built with C++ and SQLite3.
+Quacker 🦆 is a CLI based social media platform that enables users to share posts, follow others, and interact with content, entirely built with C++ and its corresponding SQLite3 library.
-The project employs modular architecture, secure database interactions, and user-friendly features like personalized feeds, hashtags, and search functionality.

 ### **Group Work Break-Down Strategy**
 We divided tasks based on strengths and collaboration needs: